Rome: San Giovanni in Fonte (Lateran Baptistery)

 Interior of the baptistery.

 Inside the portico, Pope Anastasius IV (1153-1154) had two chapels constructed which are currently dedicated to Saints Secunda and Rufina and to Saints Cyprianus and Justina.
 I will discuss these chapels below.
 From the portico, we turn around again and re-enter the baptistery itself, which acquired its present appearance in the sixteenth and seventeenth century.
 The original Late Antique dome proved to be beyond repair and was demolished in 1540 and subsequently replaced.
-The fifth century mosaics that adorned it where unfortunately lost.
+The fifth century mosaics that adorned it were unfortunately lost.
 Pope Gregorius XIII (1572-1585) then added the current baptismal basin, made of green basalt and certainly of ancient origins.
 The basin was surrounded by a balustrade.
 As by this time baptism by affusion had replaced baptism by full immersion, the basin replaced the much larger Late Antique baptismal pool (for a similar development, see the baptistery in Florence).

 More changes were made in the seventeenth century, starting with a restoration initiated in 1625 by Pope Urbanus VIII (1623-1644).
 The project included changes to the ceiling and dome from the previous century and the provision of frescoes for the walls and the drum of the dome.
 These frescoes, showing scenes from the life of Constantine, still dominate the baptistery.
 They were executed by several artists under the direction of Andrea Sacchi (1599-1661).
 The fresco work was completed by 1648.
 The restoration project was then continued by the famous architect Francesco Borromini (1599-1667).
 Borromini had already been commissioned to work on the interior of the cathedral of San Giovanni next door.
 He was subsequently employed by Pope Alexander VII (1655-1667) to work on the baptistery as well.
 If we stand outside the baptistery, we can admire a roofline frieze added by Borromini.
 It features Alexander’s coat of arms, a set of mountains with a star combined with the oak tree of the Della Rovere family (see Rome: Santa Maria del Popolo).